 With the exploding population in Calgary’s suburbs, school construction has fallen behind.

-This means if you have school-age children, they may not be able to attend school in your neighbourhood.
+This means if you have school-age children, they may not be able to attend school in your neighborhood.
 Class sizes are above provincial guidelines, and some schools are even holding lotteries for a place in their school.

 Edmonton: the pros